Kapendev/sashimi/README.md

 ## Note

-I add things to Sashimi when I need them and only Godot 4 is supported.
+I add things to Sashimi when I need them and I support only Godot 4.

 ## License